All Episodes

 And I want to see what those mechanics are.

-I mean, literally the mechanics of voting.
+I mean, literally, the mechanics of voting.

-Where you know the post offices, some are gone.
+The post offices, some are gone.

 Some of the places they would go to vote.